mtmcphail/Group1/README.md

 ## Machine Learning Model
 Once the dataset is cleaned and transformed, we can start compiling, training, and evaluating the model.

 * tensorflow: keras

 ## Dashboard Presentation
 The dashboard will be built using **Tableau**.
+Visualizations to tell this story will including graphs, heat maps and interactive predictions.
 Look out for our findings in the coming weeks!